IgniteUI/igniteui-docfx/en/components/grids_templates/remote_data_operations.md

 ### Remote Paging with Batch editing

 From the examples above should be clear how to set up the @@igxName with remote data.
 Now, let's enable batch editing for the grid following the [Batch Editing topic/guide](batch_editing.html).
 Before continuing with the sample it is good to clarify the current use case.
-When we perform the pagination on the server side the grid contains the data only for the current page and if we add new rows the newly added rows will be concatenated with the current data that grid contains.
-If we try to go to a page and the server returns no data for that page the grid data source will be consisted only from the newly added rows, which grid will paginate according to defined pagination settings(page, perPage).
+When pagination is done on the server, the grid contains the data only for the current page and if we add new rows the newly added rows from Batch Editing will be concatenated with the current data that grid contains.Therefore, if the server returns no data for a given page, the grid data source will be consisted only from the newly added rows, which grid will paginate according to defined pagination settings(page, perPage).

 ```typescript
 public ngOnInit() {